 - Now you can measure the length of the hoof.

 DO NOT MEASURE BUTTRESS, only the weight-bearing area of the hoof wall.

 Draw another line from the widest part of the hoof across the sole to the other side.

 130 125-135 130-140

-This chart is only a guide line for measurements.
-If you have fresh trim, and the hoof is for example 115 width and 120 length, we recommend size 120 with FlexPad for the growth of the hoof.
+This chart is only a guideline for measurements.
+If you have fresh trim, and the hoof is for example 115 width and 120 lengths, we recommend size 120 with FlexPad for the growth of the hoof.

-If you have a trim for example 3 weeks old, and the measure is same, then we recommend size 110 and do the trim frequent enough to be able to use a smaller size.
+If you have a trim for example 3 weeks old, and the measure is the same, then we recommend size 110 and do the trim frequent enough to be able to use a smaller size.
 Hooves should be trimmed with maintenance trim weekly to be able to remain the shape of the hoof in balance and to get the most out of the boots.

-It is not recommended to have extra growth at the hoof and too large boot.
-Horse will not feel comfortable anymore.
+It is not recommended to have extra growth at the hoof and a too-large boot.
+A horse will not feel comfortable anymore.

-- If you are not sure about the size after measuring the hoof, please contact your dealer for help.
-You may also ask for fitting shells, with which finding the right is easy.
+- If you are not sure about the size after measuring the hoof, please contact your dealer of send us email for help.